BoniFederico/fake-news/README.md

 - lstm_word2vec.py
 - model_bert.py
 <hr>
-The list of all dependencies used (installable with pip) is contained in the requirements.txt file.
-The file report.pdf contains the report in pdf format.
+- The list of all dependencies used (that can be installed with pip) is contained in the requirements.txt file.
+- The file report.pdf contains the report in pdf format.